Mayukhdeb/torch-dreams/README.md

 This section of torch_dreams was highly inspired by [Feature visualization by Olah, et al](https://distill.pub/2017/feature-visualization/).
 We basically optimize the input image to maximize activations of a certain channel of a layer in the neural network.

 First, let's select the layer(s) we want to work on.
-Feel freee to play around with your own layers.
+Feel free to play around with other layers.

 ```python
 layers_to_use = [model.Mixed_6c.branch7x7_1.conv]
 ```

 The next step now would be to define a `custom_func` that would enable use to selectively optimize a single channel.

 ```python